 The Parikh Lab is using magnetic resonance imaging (MRI) to create detailed, 3D images of premature babies' brains.
-These images help doctors to identify which areas of the brain may have suffered an injury and how these could potentially lead to developmental delays.
+These images help doctors to identify which areas of the brain may have suffered an injury or delay in development and how these could potentially lead to developmental delays.
 With this brain imaging, doctors can offer early intervention therapies (like physical therapy) to babies in the NICU and after discharge that may help to reduce developmental delays or disabilities later down the road.

 Adult brain atlases have existed for years.
 Why is it so crucial — and so difficult — to build one for preemies?